About the Project

 The guide is for organizations, municipalities, and emergency management personnel wanting to host their own DIY air cleaner workshops to build resiliency to wildfires and other indoor air pollution.
 The train-the-trainer guide provides information on the research and evidence behind the units, the logistics of hosting a workshop, the potential costs, and the challenges that may arise.

-For more information on DIY Air Cleaners or if you would like to be involved, contact us at: info@bclung.ca or call 604-731-5864.
+For more information on BREATHE or if you would like to be involved, contact us at: AIR-CLEANERS@SFU.CA

 Project lead: Dr. Anne-Marie Nicol (SFU, Associate Professor)